Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

-The right intuition for achieving this `decoupling' was introduced by Girard \cite{Girard1993} in his attempt to combine classical, intuitionistic, and linear logic in one system.
-The gist of the idea is simple and can be turned into a slogan: \emph{segregate assumptions}.
+The right intuition for achieving this decoupling was introduced by Girard \cite{Girard1993} in his attempt to combine classical, intuitionistic, and linear logic in one system, and also independently by Andreoli \cite{Andreoli1992} in the context of linear logic programming.
+The idea is simple and can be turned into a slogan: \emph{segregate assumptions}.
 This means that we should divide our usual context of assumptions in two, or---even better---think of it as consisting of \emph{two zones}.
 We should think of one zone as the \emph{primary zone}, and the assumptions occuring in it as the `ordinary' sort of assumptions.
 The other zone is the \emph{secondary zone}, and the assumptions in it normally have a different flavour.
-In this context, the introduction rule explains the interaction between the two contexts, whereas the elimination rule effects substitution for the secondary context.
+In this setting the introduction rule explains the interaction between the two contexts, whereas the elimination rule effects substitution for the secondary context.

-This idea has been most profitable in the case of the \emph{Dual Intuitionistic Linear Logic (\textsf{DILL})} of \cite{Barber1996} and \cite{Plotkin1993}, where the primary context consists of \emph{linear} assumptions, whereas the secondary consists of ordinary \emph{intuitionstic} assumptions.
-The `of course' modality ($!$) of Linear Logic is very much like a \textsf{S4} modality, and---simply by lifting the linearity restrictions---\cite{Davies2001, Davies2001a} adapted the work of Barber and Plotkin to the modal logic \textsf{CS4} with considerable success.
-In this system, hereafter referred to as \emph{Dual Constructive \textsf{S4}} (\textsf{DS4}), the primary context consists of intuitionistic assumptions, whereas the secondary context consists of \emph{modal} assumptions.
+This idea has been most profitable in the case of the \emph{Dual Intuitionistic Linear Logic} (\textsf{DILL}) of Plotkin and Barber \cite{Plotkin1993, Barber1996} where the primary context consists of \emph{linear} assumptions, and the secondary one consists of \emph{intuitionstic} assumptions.
+The `of course' modality ($!$) of Linear Logic is very much like a \textsf{S4} modality, and---simply by lifting the linearity restrictions---Davies and Pfenning \cite{Davies2001, Davies2001a} adapted this work to the modal logic \textsf{CS4} with considerable success.
+In this system, hereafter referred to as \emph{dual constructive \textsf{S4}} (\textsf{DS4}), the primary context consists of \emph{intuitionistic} assumptions, whereas the secondary context consists of \emph{modal} assumptions.

-However, the systems of Barber, Plotkin, Davies and Pfenning do not immediately seem adaptable to other logics.
-Indeed, the pattern may at first seem limited to modalities like `of course' and the necessity of \textsf{S4}, which---categorically---are \emph{comonads}.
-Recall that a comonad can be decomposed into an adjunction, which satisfies a \emph{universal property}, and it may seem that the syntax heavily depends on that.

-In the rest of this \kwhat{} we argue that, not only does the dual-context pattern not depend on this universal property at all, but that it can easily be adapted to capture the necessity fragments of all the other aforementioned logics.
+The systems of Barber, Plotkin, Davies and Pfenning do not immediately seem adaptable to other logics.
+Indeed, the pattern may at first seem limited to modalities like `of course' and the necessity of \textsf{S4}, which categorically correspond to \emph{comonads}.
+As a comonad can be decomposed into an adjunction, one might think that the dual-context pattern implicitly makes use of the underlying universal property.
+In the rest of this section we show that not only this is not so, but that the dual-context style can be adapted to capture the necessity fragments of all of the logics introduced in \S\ref{sec:logics}.